ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 - Use make13.py with the desired spatial region and intrnal source settings (following the steps to obtain source spectra from a full domain simulation, if needed).
 - With the modified nodal attribute file (`fort.13`), input spectra, and timing updated SWAN input file (`fort.26`), run ADCPREP to decompose the mesh.
 - Next, run source_prep.py to ditribute the boundary spectra commands locally.
-- Run PADCSWAN for the partial spatial and temporal SWAN domain.
+- Run `padcswan` for the partial spatial and temporal SWAN domain.

 ---